kaligraffy/nftables-desktop/README.md

 - -e or enable - enable firewall
 - -d or disable - disable firewall
 - -h or help - prints this help message

-The default conf:
-- Logs everything, limits dropped packets
-- Drops anything not matching one of the rules (increased privacy)
-- Allows http/https/dns/dns over tls/outbound ssh by default
-- Applies rules in both ip4 and ip6
-- Allows ping outbound

 Tested on Debian